-- a.
-Identify the theoretical framework.
+- Identify the theoretical framework.
 Which theoretical framework did you decide to use and why?
-Describe your client's difficulties (what factors initiated and have maintained the client's difficulties) from this framework. - b.
-Research.
-Present research regarding the framework you used to conceptualize the case. - c.
-Alternative Conceptualization.
+Describe your client's difficulties (what factors initiated and have maintained the client's difficulties) from this framework. - Research.
+Present research regarding the framework you used to conceptualize the case.
+Present at least four research studies. - Alternative Conceptualization.
 Choose one other theoretical framework and conceptualize the case using this model.